fenago/ruby-programming/lab_guides/Lab_12.md

 isn’t a bad assumption to make, because the web, coupled with search engines like Google and Yahoo!, provides a relatively device- and format-agnostic way to search large sets of data.
-In the rest of this chapter, we’re going to look at how you can perform your own web searches with Ruby on both Google and Yahoo! using two different techniques, a search API and “scraping.”
+In the rest of this lab, we’re going to look at how you can perform your own web searches with Ruby on both Google and Yahoo! using two different techniques, a search API and “scraping.”